 On their way back to the lagoon, they find a small pig, tangled in the creepers.
 Jack raises his knife to kill it, but can't quite bring himself to, and the pig escapes.

-But he thinks, “Next time there [will] be no mercy.”
+Jack makes lots of excuses, but he thinks, "Next time there [will] be no mercy."